huaiyudavid/singularity/README.md

 # singularity
-A 3d game built on libgds that highlights Rosie's Adventures in the Interstellar Space.
+A 3d game built on libgdx that highlights Rosie's Adventures in the Interstellar Space.

 ~(˘▾˘~)